BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     I've noticed that people who've found happiness in life have usually "found their people" and become part of a trusted inner circle.
     Tenured professor, senior vice president, grandparent with lots of offspring.
-    They're in deep alignment with a culture.
+    They're in alignment - you could even say resonance - with a culture.
 </p>

+TODO: add a photo of people all of a kind.
+For example, a group of firefighters all in their gear.
+Make the caption: "feels good".

 #### 3. Defending culture
 <p>
     Culture is the most important thing in the world, so people will do most anything for it.
-    For example, choosing a dysfunctional government over a culturally-foreign government.
+    Fight guerrilla wars, risk imprisonment, risk their lives.
     It makes sense.
 </p>